 Give your agent the paywall URL and ask it to call the endpoint.
 The agent handles the

-402 challenge, signs the payment, and retries automatically.Confirm in the dashboard
+402 challenge, signs the payment, and retries automatically.4

-Pending to Completed in Transactions, and trace each step in Events.Proceeds URL cheat sheet
+Completed in Transactions (nanopayments go Pending → Completed after Gateway batch settlement), and trace each step in Events.Proceeds URL cheat sheet

 Both URLs point at the same paywall and proxy to the same upstream.
 The difference is the payment standard the client speaks.How an agent payment flows